How can I dispute/protest?

 P.O.
 Box 1050 Rancho Murieta, CA 95683

 Protests must identify, by street address or Assessor’s Parcel Number, the parcel(s) in which the party signing the protest has an interest.
 Emailed, faxed, or electronic protests will not be accepted.
-Protests must be received by RMCSD by 9:00 a.m. on May 20, 2020,
+Protests must be received by RMCSD by 5:00 a.m prior to the start of the Public Hearing on May 19, 2021,

 Can I dispute the proposed service charge increases and special tax adjustments verbally?